eddelbuettel/r2u/README.md

     packages (also covering _e.g._ all BioConductor packages in the Debian and Ubuntu distributions)

-This currently results in 25277, 25199, 27776 binary packages from CRAN in "focal", "jammy", and "noble", respectively, and 432, 439, and 453 BioConductor packages, respectively, from the 3.20 releases.
+This currently results in 25277, 25199, 27776 binary packages from CRAN in "focal", "jammy", and "noble", respectively, and 432, 439, and 453 BioConductor packages, respectively, from the 3.20 (focal, jammy) or 3.21 (noble) releases.
 (See this [FAQ](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#why-does-it-have-more-packages-than-cran) about why this number is higher than CRAN, and variable between releases.)